SAP-archive/jam-collaboration-sample/README.md

   * SAP Jam session with Sign In
   * SAP Jam session with Sign In pop-up
 * The related documentation is located at: http://help.sap.com/download/documentation/sapjam/developer/index.html#hcp/concepts/INTRO-embeddable_widgets.html

+### Webhooks Sample
+* Source code for the "Webhooks" tutorial in the "SAP Jam Developer Guide".
+  * Requirements - An account on a SAP Jam instance and an associated SAP HANA Cloud Platform trial account.
+* This Java EE server implements a simple endpoint for SAP Jam Push Notifications to use as a callback URL.

 # License